algo74/predictsim/README.md

 The script `plot_frequent_job_history.py` (not used for the paper) is better suited to `analysis` directory but is located in `pyss` because it uses predictors from the simulator.

-Original documentation (mostly outdated because the project structure is now different)
+SC'2015 documentation (mostly outdated because the project structure is now different)
 ======================

 Improving Backfilling by using Machine Learning to predict Running Times.